-In addition to the Castle Silver Mine profitably operated by Agnico Eagle until the late 1980’s, the Company also has 100% ownership of the Beaver and Violet cobalt silver mine properties located near the historic Castle silver cobalt mine property.
-Roughly 300,000 pounds of cobalt was mined from the Castle mine property over the years, see August 3rd 2015 Technical Report with the Beaver mine property having historical documented cobalt production of another 140,000 pounds.
-Although cobalt has been in the news in recently, work related to cobalt on these properties dates to 2011 when drill hole CA11-08 from the historic Castle mine property returned 6,476 grams (188.8 ounces) of silver per tonne over 3.09 metres (10.138 feet) including 0.91% cobalt over 0.45 metres (1.48 feet) plus hole CA11-09 returned 1.44% cobalt over 0.12 metres (0.39 feet.)
+In addition to the Castle Silver Mine profitably operated by Agnico Eagle Mining up until the late 1980’s, the Company also has 100% ownership of the Beaver and Violet cobalt silver mine properties located near the historic Castle silver cobalt mine property.
+Roughly 300,000 pounds of cobalt was mined from Castle over the years, see August 3rd 2015 Technical Report with the Beaver mine property having historical documented cobalt production of another 140,000 pounds.
+Although cobalt has been in the news as the price continues to head up, work related to cobalt on these properties dates to 2011 when drill hole CA11-09 returned 1.44% cobalt over 0.12 metres (0.39 feet) at Castle plus CA11-08 returned 6,476 grams (188.8 ounces) of silver per tonne over 3.09 metres (10.138 feet) including 0.91% cobalt over 0.45 metres (1.48 feet) also at Castle.

 Results from bench-scale metallurgical flotation and gravity test work press released January 31, 2017 showed silver and cobalt recoveries of 98.5% and 70.5% respectively with an extremely high concentrate grade of 11,876 grams per tonne silver and 10.5% cobalt produced using a simple flotation process.
 The mineralized-material surface rock sample was a composite collected from the waste pile assaying 2,064 grams per tonne silver and 5.62% cobalt at the Beaver mine property.
 Read the entire press release here Castle metallurgy results news release revised January 31 2017